Shobhit-Nagpal/remindr/README.md

 # Remindr

 Remindr is a recurring reminder application written in Go.
 It notifies users on Linux using the `libnotify` library and the `dunst` notification daemon.
-The application consists of a CLI tool and a server that runs as a systemd service.
+The application consists of a CLI tool and a server that runs as a systemd user service.

 ## Features
-- Set recurring reminders via CLI.
+- Set recurring reminders via CLI
-- Notifications delivered via `dunst` on Linux.
+- Notifications delivered via `dunst` on Linux
-- Easy installation and setup with a single command.
+- Easy installation and setup with a single command
+- Runs as a user-level systemd service

 ## Dependencies
-- **libnotify**: For sending desktop notifications.
+- **libnotify**: For sending desktop notifications
-- **dunst**: A lightweight notification daemon for Linux.
+- **dunst**: A lightweight notification daemon for Linux

 Install the dependencies on Ubuntu/Debian:
 ```bash
 sudo apt-get install libnotify-bin dunst
 ```

----

 ## Installation

-### **Option 1: Install Using the CLI (Recommended)**
+### Install Using Go

 1. **Install Go** (if not already installed):
    ```bash